Elementary Strings – The nineteenth Season

 Prelude String Orchestra

 The Prelude String Orchestra is the most advanced level of SFYSA's Elementary Strings program.
 Its purpose is to introduce very young string-instrument students to the High Art of the Orchestra.
 Students will play in a mixed-instrument setting consisting of violins, violas, cellos, and basses, and learn to follow a conductor while listening to members of their own section as well as those in other instrument-sections.
-PSO performs at the December Elementary Strings concert, and at the May Orchestras concert.
+PSO performs in December and May.
 The Prelude String Orchestra occupies a unique position in being both the cap-stone of the Elementary Strings program and the first stepping-stone of the Orchestras program.
 Click here for the PSO page.

 VIOLIN (Levels I, II)